 Even with the extra few hundred billion dollars in tax revenue, there’s still no proposed mechanism to address the racial unemployment gap.

-The racial unemployment gap is the most significant contributor to the 40:1 racial wealth gap.
+The racial unemployment and underemployment gap is the most significant contributor to the 40:1 racial wealth gap.

 This was largely exacerbated and uncorrected by choice in recent years.

 With a 50% or even greater wealth tax, there will still be inequality.